jeadamek/rocketNotes_frontend/README.md

 To install and run the application on your local machine, please follow these steps:

 1. Clone the repository: git clone `git@github.com:jeadamek/rocketNotes_frontend.git`
-2. Navigate to the project directory: `cd rocketNotes-frontend`
+2. Navigate to the project directory: `cd rocketNotes_frontend`
 3. Install the dependencies: `npm install`
 4. Start the application: `npm start`
 <br />